 - GYED: either of the parents living with the child is eligible as long as they have been employed for at least 365 days within the two years prior the birth of the child; however, only one parent at a time can actually take GYED.
-Foster parents are not eligible. - GYED: women who would not be eligible under the above listed criteria, but who have completed two semesters at a higher education institution recognised by the state within the two years prior to the birth of the child (diplomás GYED).
+Foster parents are not eligible. - Women who would not be eligible under the above listed criteria, but who have completed two semesters at a higher education institution recognised by the state within the two years prior to the birth of the child (diplomás GYED).
 In this case, they are eligible for two years of payment, beginning at the birth of the child.
-Those studying at BA level receive a payment equal to the 70 per cent of the minimum wage, HUF162,400

-4 Conversion of currency undertaken for 06 July 2023, using: https://sdw.ecb.europa.eu/curConverter.do [€424.08] per month in 2023, while for those at MA or PhD level, the payment is 70 per cent of the guaranteed minimum wage (HUF296,400 [€773.99]), HUF207,480 [€541.79] per month in 2023.

-- Self-employed parents are eligible if they fulfil all criteria, e.g., in the case of GYED, that they have been insured prior to the birth. - As same-sex couples are neither allowed to marry nor to adopt, they are not eligible for Parental leave as a couple; if one of the partners has a young child, they are eligible in their own right, but their partner is not. - GYES: all parents.
-Guardians are also eligible.
+Those studying at undergraduate level receive a payment equal to the 70 per cent of the minimum wage, HUF186,760 [€476.55] per month in 2024, while for those at post graduate or PhD level, the payment is 70 per cent of the guaranteed minimum wage (HUF296,400 [€756.32]), HUF228,200 [€582.29] per month in 2024. - Self-employed parents are eligible if they fulfil all criteria, e.g., in the case of GYED, that they have been insured prior to the birth. - As same-sex couples are neither allowed to marry nor to adopt, they are not eligible for Parental leave as a couple; if one of the partners has a young child, they are eligible in their own right, but their partner is not. - GYES: all parents are eligible, as are guardians.

-Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; lone parent); or delegation of leave to person other than the parents
+Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; single parent); or delegation of leave to person other than the parents

-- GYED: The duration of the benefit lasts until the children's third birthday in the case of twins. - GYED: can be also taken by non-pensioner grandparents, if they undertake the care and the upbringing of the child, while parents are working.
+- GYED: The duration of the benefit lasts until the children's 3rd birthday in the case of twins. - GYED can be also taken by non-pensioner grandparents, if they undertake the care and the upbringing of the child, while parents are working.
 One grandparent at a time can take GYED, but for more than one grandchild if the case.
-The amount of grandparents' GYED is the same as for parents: maximum 70 per cent of twice the minimum daily wage (HUF232,000 [€605.82] per month, which is a maximum of HUF324,800 [€848.15]). - GYES: parents of a child with a long-term illness or disability can take leave until the child's tenth birthday (or even longer in discretionary cases); parents of twins are eligible until the children start elementary school, and receive a payment equal to the amount for one child multiplied by the number of twins. - GYES: can be taken by grandparents from the first to the third birthday of the child, if the child is looked after in their own home, and if the parents agree to per center their entitlement.
-Grandparents taking GYES can work fewer than 30 hours per week, or without limitation if the work is done in the home and the child is older than three years of age. - If a family has another child while still receiving one of the child-raising allowances for their previous child/children (GYED or GYES), they can receive both benefits, including the benefit for the new baby (CSED, GYES or GYED).
+The amount of grandparents' GYED is the same as for parents: maximum 70 per cent of twice the minimum daily wage (HUF266,800 [€680.79] per month, which is a maximum of HUF373,520 [€953.10]). - GYES: parents of a child with a long-term illness or disability can take leave until the child's 10th birthday (or even longer in discretionary cases); parents of twins are eligible until the children start elementary school, and receive a payment equal to the amount for one child multiplied by the number of twins. - GYES can be taken by grandparents from the 1st to the 3rd birthday of the child, if the child is looked after in their own home and if the parents agree.
+Grandparents taking GYES can work fewer than 30 hours per week, or without limitation if the work is done in the home and the child is older than 3 years of age. - If a family has another child while still receiving one of the child-raising allowances for their previous child/children (GYED or GYES), they can receive both benefits, including the benefit for the new baby (CSED, GYES or GYED).

-e.
+d.
 Childcare leave or career breaks